Taxin2012/VRCPlusPet/README.md

 <h3>Mod configuration</h3>

-All configs is placed in the "Mod Settings" menu in bottom of the Setting menu. <br>
+All configs is placed in the in the Mod Settings menu that placed in the lower right corner of VRChat's Settings menu. <br>
 Game restart needed after changing.

 <h3>How to enable VRC+ advertising?</h3>